evendoom/match_me/README.md

 #### 4.3.2 - Submit Button

 Clicking the "Submit" button successfully triggers the EmailJS API written inside JS function "formSend".

-The button will also initiate a spinning circle that will disappear once feedback submission completes or fails.

 #### 4.3.3 - EmailJS